GeoCoDA: Recognizing and Validating Structural Processes in Geochemical Data. A Workflow on Compositional Data Analysis in Lithogeochemistry: Discussion and concluding remarks

-This manuscript has demonstrated a systematic and defensible workflow, called GeoCoDA, for objectively assessing geochemical data in a manner that provides enhanced insight and interpretation.
-The application of logratios in unsupervised univariate, bivariate and multivariate analysis provides insight into the relationships of the elements and the processes that they define.
-Bivariate plots of the original data offer insight into the identification of stoichiometry, and the multivariate dimension-reducing method of logratio analysis and its associated biplot identifies the most significant elemental pairs that discriminate between samples and between processes.
+This manuscript has demonstrated a systematic and defensible workflow, called GeoCoDA, for objectively assessing geochemical data in a manner that provides enhanced insight and interpretation of processes.
+The application of simple forms of logratios in unsupervised univariate, bivariate and multivariate analysis provides insight and comprehension into the relationships of the elements and the processes that they define.
+Bivariate plots of the original data offer understanding into the identification of stoichiometry, and the multivariate dimension-reducing method of logratio analysis and its associated biplot identifies the most significant elemental pairs that discriminate between samples and between processes.

 Geochemical data derived from materials that are comprised of minerals are governed by the principles of mineral stoichiometry.
-The example used in this contribution, an evaluation of the Star kimberlite lithogeochemical data illustrates the systematic steps that can be employed to effectively evaluate and interpret the data from which geochemical processes can be discovered and subsequently validated.
+The example used in this contribution, an evaluation of the Star kimberlite lithogeochemical data, illustrates the systematic steps that can be employed to effectively evaluate and interpret the data from which geochemical processes can be discovered and subsequently validated.
 We have demonstrated that the five kimberlite phases (Cantuar, Pense, early-, mid- and late-Joli Fou) describe distinct geochemical properties that can be uniquely characterized and classified using standard data analytics.